mcallist1/pohjanakka1/README.md

 Note that since I didn't make the effort to structure this repo with e.g. one branch per chapter (at least not initially, maybe I should make chapter-branches from Ch9 onwards), the code here is just the current snapshot of how far I got through the book (of course you could look back through the commit history to master-branch, but I usually pushed changes because it was sleep-time, and not because I had completed a chapter).
 So it's better to code your code and look at this repo and danluu's repo for hints, and look at the debug-notes below.

 ---
-Code-differences / any bugs I found between book publication date and spring 2016 (spring as in the season, not as in the popular DI-framework):
+Workarounds for code-differences (and any other minor bug-fix suggestions) found between book (published in 2013) and coding in spring 2016 (spring as in the season, not as in the popular DI-framework):

 [1] the syntax "system.shutdown()" for ActorSystem is deprecated, for me it resulted in compile-time failure (also in non-IDE mode), but IDE's replacement-suggestion: "system.terminate()" works fine.

 [2] ActorContext.actorFor - all variants of actorFor() are deprecated, so we have to replace them to keep the compiler happy.
 See Stackoverflow for useful comments, including an answer by Derek Wyatt: http://stackoverflow.com/questions/22951549/how-do-you-replace-actorfor

-Simplest workaround is to use actorSelection() instead... for example (in receive-method of class Pilot):
+The workaround is to use actorSelection() instead... for example (in receive-method of class Pilot):
 ```
 case ReadyToGo =>
 ...